WHAT’S INCLUDED?

 See a detailed description and sample pages from The Ultimate EU Handbook.

-Chapter 1 - EU History
+Chapter 1 - The History of the European Union

 Chapter 2 - The European Commission